Toranomon Hills: Mori Tower

-Government Pension Investment Fund, the world's largest retirement fund, has its headquarters on the 7th floor of Toranomon Hills Mori Tower, while the law firm of K&L Gates has its Tokyo office on the 28th floor and ArcelorMittal's is located on the 6th floor.
-The Japan headquarters of Novartis and State Street Corporation are also located in the Mori Tower.
+The tower is also home to various local and foreign companies and organizations such as the Government Pension Investment Fund, the world's largest retirement fund, which has its headquarters on the 7th floor of Toranomon Hills Mori Tower, while the law firm of K&L Gates has its Tokyo office on the 28th floor and ArcelorMittal's is located on the 6th floor.
+The Japan headquarters of Novartis, Tencent, and State Street Corporation are also located in the Tower.